daytonaio/content/articles/20240819_dev_con_vs_traditional_dev.md

 #### What Are Dev Containers?

-Dev Containers are development environments packaged within containers, offering a consistent and isolated setup that runs across various platforms.
+Dev Containers are development environments packaged within containers, offering a consistent and isolated setup across various platforms.
 Powered by tools like Docker and orchestrated through integrated development environments (IDEs) like Visual Studio Code (VSCode), these containers encapsulate all dependencies, tools, and configurations needed for a project.

 #### Traditional Development Environments